offscale/cdd-python/README.md

       --truth {argparse_function,class,function}
                             Single source of truth.
 Others will be generated from this.
 Will run with first found choice.

+### sync_property

+    $ python -m doctrans sync_property --help

+    usage: python -m doctrans sync_property [-h] --input-file INPUT_FILE --input-param INPUT_PARAM
+                                            [--input-eval] --output-type
+                                            {argparse_function,class,function}
+                                            --output-file OUTPUT_FILE
+                                            --output-param OUTPUT_PARAM

+    optional arguments:
+      -h, --help            show this help message and exit --input-file INPUT_FILE
+                            File to find --input-param from
+      --input-param INPUT_PARAM
+                            Location within file of property.
+Can be top level like `a` for `a=5` or with the `.` syntax as in -`-output-param`.
+      --input-eval          Whether to evaluate the input-param, or just leave it --output-type {argparse_function,class,function}
+                            What type to parse/emit into
+      --output-file OUTPUT_FILE
+                            Edited in place, the property within this file (to update) is selected by --output-param
+      --output-param OUTPUT_PARAM
+                            Parameter to update.
+E.g., `A.F` for `class A: F`, `f.g` for `def f(g): pass

 ## Future work